-In Q3 2022, the Sustainability Department will work on developing principles for a carbon budget policy and present the principles and resourcing needs to City Council.
+- In Q3 2022, the Sustainability Department will work on developing principles for a carbon budget policy and present the principles and resourcing needs to City Council.
 If funding is approved, the full policy will be developed and submitted for approval.
 Next, if the policy is approved, a procurement process can begin to hire a consultant and develop the accounting framework.
-This framework will require approval.

-Finally, If the carbon accounting framework and carbon budget system are approved, an implementation plan and funding request will follow.
-The implementation plan will ensure there is adequate resources and support for each department to make the transition to this new way of integrating carbon emissions into their budget planning with the expectation that a carbon budget system is piloted for the 2024-2025 budget deliberations.
+This - implementation plan and funding request will follow.
+The implementation plan will ensure there is adequate resources and support for each department to make the transition to this new way of integrating carbon emissions into their budget planning with the expectation that a carbon budget